aposteriori-sg/tutorials/courses/17 Robotics with Gearsbot/20 Basic Coding/10 Sequences.md

 ![](images/motion.JPG)

-We will only use the 2nd block - **Move tank with _ left  speed and _ right speed for _ time/distance**
+We will only use the 2nd block - **Move tank For ___**

-We will discuss all the other blocks in due time, but for now it shoudl suffice to use this one block.
+We will discuss all the other blocks in due time, but for now it should suffice to use this one block.

 ### Forward